rust-lang/bors/README.md

 If you want to help testing the bot, please ask around on the [`#t-infra`](https://rust-lang.zulipchat.com/#narrow/stream/242791-t-infra) stream on Rust Zulip.

+The production instance of the bot is deployed at https://bors-prod.rust-lang.net.
+You can find its help page with the list of supported commands [here](https://bors-prod.rust-lang.net/help).

 ## Configuration
 There are several parameters that can be configured when launching the bot.
 Parameters without a default value are required.